 - Combine all the ice cream base ingredients in a blender.
 Blend until smooth.
 Pour into an ice cream machine.
 Churn according to the manufacturer’s instructions.

 - Meanwhile, make the cream cheese icing swirl.
 Beat the softened cream cheese in a medium bowl with an electric mixer until fluffy.
 Beat in the cream until incorporated.
 Add the glycerin and sweetener.
 Mix until light and fluffy.

 - When the ice cream is done churning fill the container you will freeze it in about halfway with ice cream.
-Put a blob of icing in top.
-Fill until the 3/4 mark with more ice cream.
+Put a blob of icing on top.
+Fill until the ¾ mark with more ice cream.
 Add another blob of icing.
 Use a butter knife to swirl the icing in gently.
 I just ran the knife back and forth a few times.
 Finish filling the container with ice cream.
 Freeze until firm.
 (Repeat until you've used up all ice cream and icing).

 - This makes a generous 1.5 quarts or 3 pints.
 I filled three pint containers and we had enough left to taste test.

 Originally Published on June 5, 2016.
-Revised and Republished on May 14, 2018.
+Revised and Republished on August 15, 2019.